hadrienj/StaircaseJS/readme.md

 The StaircaseJS module can be used to manage the value of a stimulus implementing an adaptive procedure, typically for psychophysical experiments made in JavaScript.

+You can try an example of StaircaseJS [here](http://hadrienj.github.io/StaircaseJS/).

 # Usage

 Create a new staircase will allow you to store and track the values of the stimulus.
 The parameters of the staircase (equation used to change the value, x-up y-down etc.) has to be set when the contructor is instanciated.